 True to its name, Call of Duty: Mobile brings the classic COD experience to the platform, with running, gunning, and a pretty clever auto-fire system that makes the game far more playable on mobile.
-There’s a reason Call of Duty: Mobile won mobile game of the year at last year’s Game Awards; it is honestly quite an astonishing game.
+There’s a reason Call of Duty: Mobile won mobile game of the year at the 2019 Game Awards; it is honestly quite an astonishing game.
 If you fancy some sneaky tactics, give our Call of Duty: Mobile tips guide a look-see.

-Perhaps the most popular and well-known card-battler on mobile, Hearthstone sees you build a deck with characters and creatures from the Warcraft universe.
-You’ll play units using a mana system, and try to create synergies to defeat your opponent, all the while protecting your hero from attacks.
-It also has an auto chess-inspired mode called Battlegrounds, where you face off against eight other players.
+Perhaps the most popular and well-known card battler on mobile, Hearthstone sees you build a deck with characters and creatures from the Warcraft universe.
+You’ll play units using a mana system and try to create synergies to defeat your opponent, all the while protecting your hero from attacks.
+It also has an auto chess-inspired mode called ‘Battlegrounds’ where you face off against eight other players.
 If you want to give it a try, have a look at our Hearthstone Battlegounds mobile guide!